jnicholsprovidertrust/colors/README.md

 To use as javascript variables tag of an individual component, you can either import them as a javascript object in your vue component:
 ```
 ...
-import pdsVars from "@/pds/styles/pds-js-variables.scss";
+import colors from '@providertrust/colors/js-variables.scss'
 ...
 <script>
 data() {
   return {
     myData: {
-      color: pdsVars.colorPtRoyal,
+      color: colors.colorPtRoyal,
     }
   }
 }
 </script>
 ```
-...or if you had already imported them into the Vuetify theme, access them via `$vuetify.theme`:
+...or if you had already [imported them into the Vuetify themes](#import-into-vuetify-themes), access them via `$vuetify.theme`:
 ```
 <script>
 data() {